blognami/blognami/packages/pinstripe/README.md

 ## What is Pinstripe?

-Pinstripe is a fullstack JavaScript web framework for Node.js and the browser that follows the [model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model-view-controller) design pattern.
+Pinstripe is a fullstack JavaScript web framework for Node.js.

 ## License